Victorious Cuomo confronts changing Democratic landscape

 “If he wants to have a chance in a Democratic primary, as Democratic voters really turn to the left, he’s going to have to lay out some progressive credentials,” said Patrick Egan, a politics professor at New York University.
 Cuomo has denied he will run for president in 2020.

-While Cuomo won easily against the inexperienced Nixon, the active challenge to his left nearly cost him his lieutenant governor, Kathy Hochul, who ran several points behind Nixon on Thursday.
+While Cuomo won easily against the inexperienced Nixon, the active challenge to his left nearly cost him his lieutenant governor, Kathy Hochul, who held off an unexpectedly strong challenge from an insurgent candidate.

 “Everything ‘left’ that he’s done is basically because Cynthia pushed him to do it,” said Mindy Rosier, a 43-year-old public school special education teacher from Manhattan and a Nixon supporter.

 The election of President Donald Trump has proved a call to action for voters on the party’s left flank.
-Voters nominated more liberal candidates to represent Democrats for governor’s races in Florida and Georgia, but action has been seen in more conservative states as well.
+Voters nominated more liberal candidates to represent Democrats for governor’s races in Florida and Georgia, but the movement has been seen in more conservative states as well.

-Teachers went on strike in Oklahoma and West Virginia in efforts to secure higher pay - and voters later defeated some lawmakers who voted against those efforts in Oklahoma’s state contests.
+Teachers went on strike in Oklahoma and West Virginia earlier this year in efforts to secure higher pay - and voters later defeated some lawmakers who voted against those efforts in Oklahoma’s state contests.

 In New York, progressive anger was centered in the challenges to Democratic state senators who had handed the state’s senate majority to Republicans.
+Several of those incumbents lost on Thursday.
 It was part of an effort by Democrats to regain power at the state level after suffering dramatic losses in states during the Obama Administration.

 “Senate Republicans have held New York back for too long, and the oncoming blue wave will elect a functional Democratic majority in November,” said Andrea Stewart-Cousins, the senate minority leader, who supported the Democratic challengers.